shenmishajing/linux-0.11-lab/README.md

     $ make help		// get help
     $ make  		// compile
     $ make boot-hd	// boot it on qemu with hard disk image
-    $ make debug-hd	// debug it via qemu & gdb, you'd start gdb to connect it.
     $ make boot-hd G=0 // Use curses based terminal instead of graphics, friendly for ssh login
     $ QEMU_PREBUILT=0 make boot-hd // Don't use prebuilt qemu. latest qemu only boot with hd rootfs